By Tamara Schenk

 In youth sports, every team has a coach, but what that coach does varies widely between teams—even teams in the same city and at the same age level.
 Some coaches operate as though their role is nothing more than an overseer, there to make sure the kids play nice and don’t get hurt.
 Others make a sincere attempt at teaching the kids to play the sport, but since they don’t have real-life experience playing the game themselves, their efforts are relatively ineffectual.
 A few lucky teams have coaches who know both how to coach children and how to play the sport.

 Almost every sales team has coaches as well: typically, the frontline sales managers.
 Like the youth coaches, their experience and skillset varies widely.
 So, too, does the level of guidance they get from sales leadership.
-We’ve formalized this into a coaching model that covers four levels:
+We’ve formalized this into a model that covers four levels of coaching:

 Ad-hoc coaching: At this level, the approach to coaching, including whether it happens or not, is up to the individual managers.
 Left to their own skills and devices, the quality of coaching at this level varies widely.
 If the managers were never coached well themselves, their efforts will reflect that.
 It’s at this level that we most often see managers trying to “coach” results—“How will you make quota this month?”, instead of coaching the behaviors and activities that lead to results.